Billy Bob's, a Texas Tradition!

 The building now known as Billy Bob’s Texas was built in 1910 and was once an open-air barn used to house prize cattle for the Fort Worth Stock Show.
 In 1936, as a Texas Centennial Project, the building was enclosed by the City of Fort Worth at a cost of $183,500 and the tower over the main entrance was added.
-The “new” structure contained 1,257 animal stalls, and a 1,200 seat auction ring that is now the Billy Bob’s Bull Riding arena.
+The “new” structure contained livestock stalls, and an auction ring that is now the Billy Bob’s Bull Riding arena.
 Livestock events were held here until the stock show moved to the Will Rogers Memorial Complex, in 1943.
-During World War II, the building was used as an airplane factory for the Globe Aircraft Corporation.
-In the 1950′s the building became a department store so large that the stock boys wore roller skates to make their jobs easier.
+During World War II, the building was used as an airplane factory, and in the 1950′s the building became a department store so large that the stock boys wore roller skates to make their jobs easier.

 Billy Bob’s Texas has been featured on several TV and Movie screens and has served as the location for several music videos for country’s biggest stars.
 A number of episodes of the original television series “Dallas” were shot on location.
 Other shows include “Walker Texas Ranger,” CBS’s “Happy New Year America,” “CBS This Morning,” VH1 “Rock of Love”, and “Nashville Star.”
 Billy Bob’s has also been highlighted in several travel shows and news features.

 - “Over The Top”, starring Sylvester Stallone in 1987

 - “Baja Oklahoma”, with Lesley Ann Warren, Peter Coyote & Willie Nelson in 1988.